ironkayman/RebisTheory/rebis_theory.md

 Yet, this does not explain naming convention of titans, mentioned a few times in the above descriptions.
 We see them as relating to stone, which places them with the rest of this ancient time period.
 The name itself, titans, creates cultural associations from mythology, such as _jotun, giants of norse mythology_, _titans of greek mythology_, and potentially, _fomorians of irish mythology_.
 The latter will make sense later in the analysis as several common motifs will be found relating to all of the interpretations of giants/titans in the setting.

+It is due to this narrative we will consider tortomega as the titans, mentioned in the equipment discussed earlier.

 So far at this point of the analysis we will consider __tortomega being this extinct not species, but an entire civilization of titans, responsible for existence of tortodrones__.

 #### Veiled Tortodrone Homeland